Bangkok for Visitors

 This crowded little temple lies behind Saranrom Park, not far from the Grand Palace and Wat Po.
 It was built by Rama IV (King Mongkhut, 1851 to 1868).

-On either side of the ubosot are large prangs with a noticeable Khmer influence.
+On either side of the ordination hall are large prangs with a noticeable Khmer influence.
 The faces looking out from each side of the towers are very similar to the Angkor Thom temple near Angkor Wat in Cambodia.
 The green-painted doors and windows of the prangs have some simple but excellent details.

 Inside, the ubosot is dark and cool compared to the hot outside.
 The main Buddha image on the alter is backed by a shimmering blue mosaic of mirrors.
 The ceiling is typically finished in red and gold, with crystalline stars in gold rosettes.